MFA in Creative Writing

 - Total: 48 semester hours

 Full residency classes are 2-hour courses that include intense workshop sessions combining experiential learning with face-to-face workshop time and seminars on the profession of creative writing, such as publishing, pedagogy, and performance.
 Workshop groups will include students writing in different genres, so the discussion will extend beyond previous semester's workshop and encourage students to interact with their peers writing in other forms.
 The emphasis will be less on revision of specific texts, and more on each writer's growth as a writer.
 Written work coming out of the full residency workshops will be reflection on the writer's self-assessment and goals.
 The Full Residency periods will also provide time for face-to-face mentoring with the students' advisors and workshop leaders, and time for readings by visiting writers.
+Full Residencies are scheduled in late May, usually lasting 9-10 days from Memorial Day weekend to the following weekend.

 Workshop courses focus on writing.
 Students' primary work will be creative writing in the genre of the workshop.
 Other assignments may be included, such as readings in the genre and an analytical essay.
 Workshop discussion of student writing will be a main component of the course.
 Forms courses focus on exploring the craft of writing through reading.
 Some creative writing may be included in the assignments for the course, but workshop discusssion of this writing will be minimal.
 The primary assignments will be analytical essays focusing on the craft elements of the assigned readings.
 Literature courses will also explore the craft of writing through reading, but the focus of analytical essays will be on literary scholarship and interpretation.
 Any courses may be used as electives once requirements are met, and may include internships and special topics courses.